datarockets/ruby-style/doc/STYLE_GUIDE.md

 ```

 * <a name="style-magic-link"></a>
-  There are not any requried rules for `frozen_string_literal` magic url.
+  There are not any required rules for `frozen_string_literal` magic url.
   Set up [this cop](https://rubocop.readthedocs.io/en/latest/cops_style/#stylefrozenstringliteralcomment) depends on the project.
   So set up it on the local rubocop config manually.
   <sup>[[link](#style-magic-link)]</sup>